ornl-ssd/python-dev-env/_episodes/03-pydev.md

 are designed to assist Python development.
 To do this, go to the **Quick Access**  box in the top right corner, and type "pydev".
 Choose the PyDev perspective from the list.

-If this is the first time you've used PyDev, then you may see a dialog pop up like the one below:
+If this is the first time you've used PyDev, then you may see a dialog pop up like the one below.

-<img src="{{ site.github.url }}/fig/03-pydev-dialog.png" width="50%"/>

 Don't panic!
 This is just PyDev telling you that it needs to configure the Python environment.
 If you're using Anaconda, then you'll need to select the **Manual Config** button.

+<img src="{{ site.github.url }}/fig/03-pydev-dialog.png" width="50%"/>

-This will open the PyDev Python interpreter preference page as shown below:
+This will open the PyDev Python interpreter preference page as shown below.
+Now click on the **New** button.

 <img src="{{ site.github.url }}/fig/03-pydev-prefs.png" width="50%"/>

-Next, click on the **New** button and you should see another dialog asking you to select the interpreter.
+You should now see another dialog asking you to select the interpreter.
 Enter a name (anything can be used here, e.g. "anaconda"), then click the **Browse...**.
 Navigate to the installation location for Anaconda, then select the `python` program in the `bin` directory.
-You can see this below:
+The image below shows the dialog after the `python` progam was selected.
+PyDev worked out that this was Python 3.5 and changed the path to correspond to this version.

 <img src="{{ site.github.url }}/fig/03-pydev-interpreter.png" width="50%"/>